nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Synthesizer driver support (synthDriverHandler.py): This is the core module needed for speech synthesizer add-ons.
 * Widget text access (textInfos): Allows access to text for widget and documents.
 * Touchscreen support (touchHandler.py): Provides support for touchscreen input (installed versions only).
-    - `touchHandler.touchSupported()` (NVDA 2018.1 and later): returns if the system supports touch interaction.
+    - `touchHandler.touchSupported()`: returns if the system supports touch interaction.
 * Tone output (tones.py): Allows the user to hear tones.
 The following function is defined:
     - `tones.beep(pitch in hertz, duration in milliseconds, left channel volume, right channel volume)`: Plays a tone of specified pitch for specified duration.
 The first two arguments are mandatory, while the other two are optional.
 * User interface messages (ui.py): Includes various functions for speech and/or braille output, including:
-    - `ui.message(message to be spoken/brailled, speech priority)`: Speaks or brailles the message (a string surrounded by quotes).
-Optionally, speech priority can be specified to interrupt what the speech synthesizer is saying when announcing the message.
+    - `ui.message(message to be spoken/brailled, speech priority, optional braille message)`: Speaks or brailles the message (a string surrounded by quotes).
+Optionally, speech priority can be specified to interrupt what the speech synthesizer is saying when announcing the message, as well as output a different message on braille displays.
     - `ui.browseableMessage(message to be shown, title, HTML or not)`: displays some text and an optional title in a web browser window.
 If you want to use HTML markup, set isHTML argument to True.
 * UIA support (UIAHandler.py, UIA objects): Used for supporting UIA (User Interface Automation) controls (Windows 7 and later).
 * Virtual buffers (virtualBuffers): Handles virtual buffer documents such as web sites.